Co-operative Bank Review (2026): Ethical Banking, Fees and Verdict

 Common Complaints

-Trustpilot scores for Co-operative Bank aggregate personal and business customers together.
+Avoid relying on a single Co-op Trustpilot score: the bank aggregates personal and business customers together.
 Business-only satisfaction ratings are unverifiable from publicly available sources.
-A single Co-op score from comparison sites isn’t a reliable business banking signal.
+That aggregated score is not a reliable business banking signal.

 Businesses that chose Co-op for price, then found cheaper alternatives, are less satisfied.
 The £7/month from day one is a structural issue for price-driven decisions, not a product failure.